 Some grocery store fish departments get a bad reputation for having questionable quality and poor customer service.
 But supermarket seafood counters can be a source of excellent products and first-rate advice if you know what to look and ask for.
 As with any purchase, however, caveat emptor applies—it is the buyer's responsibility to check quality before purchasing.
 Follow a few tips and you will feel confident when choosing fresh fish and seafood at your local market.

-But even 'fresh-from-the-boat' is not a guarantee: Seafood needs to be handled properly from the minute it leaves the water (for example, kept on ice—not in ice water.)
+It may seem a perfectly reasonable assumption that fresh is always better, but in some cases when it comes to fish, it may not be true.
+Fish and seafood are very perishable, and seafood "fresh-from-the-boat" needs to be handled properly from the minute it leaves the water (for example, kept on ice—not in ice water.)

-Convenience Can Cost More Than You Think
+Convenience Can Cost You

 Also, some unscrupulous vendors use heavy seasoning to cover up seafood that's not fresh enough to sell otherwise.
 Another good reason not to pay extra!